donami/OOD-1415-markus-hederstrom/Assignments/Use_Cases.md

 ## Use Case #11
 **Use Case:** Leave chat room
 **Actors:** Player, System
 **Description:** A player has entered a chat room.
 The player types leave.
 The system notifies the players in the same room that the player has left and the player returns to the game.
+**Preconditions:** 1.
+Player must be in a chat room.
+2. Player must have internet connection
 **Concerned user stories:** 5, 8

 | Actor                                                               | System                                                             |